 It can take around four weeks for Mounjaro to reach a level in the body we call a steady state.
 A steady state is when the drug’s levels in the body remain consistent rather than spiking and falling.

 Interestingly, this initial weight loss is no different to other weight loss treatments or the impact of diet interventions on weight loss.
 The real effect of tirzepatide is seen beyond three months.

 Tirzepatide is a long-acting medication that’s started at a lower dose to reduce the number and severity of side effects as it’s built up to a higher maintenance dose.

 Is Mounjaro available in the UK?

-Mounjaro has been approved for weight loss and type 2 diabetes in the UK and will be available by early 2024.
+Mounjaro has been approved for weight loss and type 2 diabetes in the UK and will be available to purchased privately in Feb 2024.
 It was approved for type 2 diabetes in September 2023 and weight loss in November 2023.

 However, it can take some time after approval for these medications to become available through pharmacies and the NHS.

 You can’t get Mounjaro on the NHS yet, and it’s unclear when it will be prescribed through the NHS.

 It may only be available as a private prescription before becoming more widely available on the NHS through specialist weight management services.